charlesmeyer/charlesmeyer.github.io/slides/chapter7/chapter7.md

-Ex: The output shaft on a power chair drive gearmotor rotates at 210RPM.
-What is the angular valocity in IS units?
+Ex: The output shaft on a power chair drive gear motor rotates at 210RPM.
+What is the angular velocity in SI units?